MGTheTrain/MGTheTrain/README.md

 ## About me

-As a tech enthusiast who appreciates open source, I'm excited to contribute to the community 🚀 Feel free to explore some of my projects listed below.
+As a tech enthusiast, I'm excited to share some of my projects below 🚀

 ## Projects